Engee documentation

 Independent work

 Examine the ECG.
-You can change the ylimits and xlimits to examine different regions of the signal.
+You can change the values of ylimits and xlimits to consider different regions of the signal.
 Is the ECG the same everywhere?
-For what reasons might the ECG look different?
+For what reasons can an ECG look different?

-One interesting and simple exercise with this signal is to detect the peaks of each cycle - areas of the signal that exceed a certain value.
-For example, we can arbitrarily set the threshold at a signal level of 2400 and generate a new signal at to compare the ECG to the threshold:
+One interesting and simple exercise with this signal is to detect the peaks of each cycle – areas of the signal that exceed a certain value.
+For example, we can arbitrarily set the threshold at 2400 and generate a new signal to compare the ECG with the threshold.:

 In [ ]: